Our Stone Veneer Products

 Click here to learn more about StoneLite® panels’ testing methods.

 Cost and Color

 StoneLite® improves upon both cost and color, when compared to solid stone cladding.
 Because natural stone composite panels from Stone Panels, Inc. are so lightweight, panels can be both cut and maneuvered around at the point of manufacture and by installers to create a cohesive look much more easily than dimensional stone.
 Also, because of an 80 percent reduction in weight, StoneLite® can save builders 20 to 50 percent in installation costs.

 Click here to learn more about how Stone Panels, Inc. can accommodate your budget or click here if you want to learn about the types of colors we’ve used on projects as well as what we have available.

 While many companies attempt to recreate their own versions of StoneLite® panels, we can show buildings across the world with authentic StoneLite® panels.

-While “traditional” methods have shown shortcomings and major failures, StoneLite® panels continue to provide a natural stone façade to buildings that is extremely strong and can withstand the test of time.
+While “traditional” methods have shown shortcomings and major failures, StoneLite® panels continue to provide a natural stone building façade which is extremely strong and can withstand the test of time.

-The millions of dollars we save for property owners on initial cladding, or recladding, is an added bonus.
+The millions of dollars SPI can save for property owners on initial cladding, or recladding, is an added bonus.
 Amoco’s experience (initial cladding cost – $6.5 million; corrective recladding – $80 million) amply demonstrates the long-term benefits of the StoneLite® panels solution.